asizalt/promo/README.md

 # Promo Parser and mp3 Extractor

+##Start The project:
+1. create migration by executing the command `php artisan migrate`
+2. make sure that ffmpeg and ffprobe are installed

 ## Extract mp3 data by Category name

 Execute a POST request to `https:<domain>/api/promo2mp3` with the Category Name In Body: